 There are nine primitive camping sites along the shore.

 Two of these sites are accessible campsites.
+An accessible wildlife viewing platform is located at Moss Lake.

 The 16,028-acre Fulton Chain Wild Forest is home to hundreds of bird species, including raptors like the Bald Eagle, Peregrine Falcon, Great Horned Owl, and Osprey; water birds like the Common Loon and the Great Blue Heron; iconic game birds like the Wild Turkey, and arboreal species like the Eastern Bluebird.